 The present CEO of General Motors, Mary Barra, is also a graduate of GMI.
 She and President Trump are friends.

 When I was a GMI student, the military draft was in full force.
-I knew I would soon be in the Army, so I doubled up on my classes, scheduling two at the same time.
-Then my classmates would tutor me, on what I had missed at the classes I didn’t attend.
+I knew I would soon be in the Army, so I doubled up on my classes, scheduling two classes at the same time.
+I’d attend one or the other.
+Then my classmates would tutor me, on what I had missed at the class I didn’t attend.
 As a result, I finished the 2 1/2 years of schooling in a year and a half.
 I think I was the only student to do that.
 They wouldn’t have let me do that, but I was an “all A’s” student, and the Dean was an ex-military man who understood.

 It pays to get all A’s.